TSFS03 - Vehicle Propulsion Systems - 6 hp - HT 2 2014

 Lino Guzzella and Antonio Sciarretta, 3 Edition, Springer Verlag.

-- A document, describing the hand-in assignments will soon be available for you to download here.
+- A document, describing the hand-in assignments, is available for download.

 This course treats the longitudinal behavior of road vehicles and gives a framework for analyzing and optimizing the energy consumption.
 Both traditional and new hybrid powertrain configurations are treated.
 Realistic mathematical models are developed for the components and they are compiled to complete vehicle systems that are analyzed and used to develop optimized energy management strategies.